How smart is your car?

 PAVE360 leverages multiple Siemens tools, including Simcenter Amesim and Simcenter Prescan.
 Amesim is the 1D modeling environment that houses highly accurate representations of components such as ECUs down to the RTL level.
 Prescan is a physics-based simulation environment that enables the testing and validation of advanced driver assistance systems (ADAS) under almost limitless conditions.

 During a demonstration, Siemens engineers stepped through two driving scenarios.
 In the first scenario, an anti-lock braking system (ABS) ECU correctly deploys the brakes when a vehicle encounters a water spill, but the action results in the car colliding with oncoming traffic.
 Based on this outcome, the engineers modified the ADAS stack running on the Amesim twin so that the brakes were not applied in the second scenario, thus avoiding an accident.

 The precision and accuracy of these physics-based representations is impressive to say the least.
-A full video recap of the Siemens demonstration will be available on the www.embedded-computing.com site soon.
+A full video recap of the Siemens demonstration is to come.